MPF System

 Enforcing the law

-Any scheme member who makes a false or misleading statement to a trustee for early withdrawal of MPF is liable for prosecution by MPFA.
+Any scheme member who makes a false or misleading statement for early withdrawal of MPF is liable for prosecution by MPFA.
 MPFA will perform random checking proactively, investigate suspected cases and take enforcement actions where necessary.

 3. Total incapacity